Performance Characterization of Containerized DNN Training and Inference on Edge Accelerators: Results and Analysis

 We run each inference model on \BM and container and report the average minibatch time, total energy, CPU \& GPU utilization, power and memory usage.
 We simulate the effect of images arriving over the network by running a Dataloader iteration before the start of the workload and verify that all images are in memory.
 Every inference workload is run for at least a few minutes, and the number of minibatches is chosen to ensure this. \resnet is run for $6250$ minibatches, \mobilenet for $24600$ minibatches, and \lenet for $131250$ minibatches.
 Minibatch size is set to $16$ for all.

-\claim{Lightweight inference workloads also see an increase in compute time, but the increase is less significant as compared to training} In Fig~\ref{fig:infer:mbtime}, we report average minibatch time as a stacked bar plot of fetch stall, compute and overhead times.
-We observe that compute time increases by $30.52\%$ for \lenet and $12.93\%$ for \mobilenet. \resnet does not have a noticeable increase in compute time (less than $1\%$).
-This can be explained by the fact that inference involves only the forward pass, and the parameter update which caused most of the overhead in training is not a part of inference workloads.
+\claim{Inference workloads also do not see any increase in minibatch time} In Fig~\ref{fig:infer:mbtime}, we report average minibatch time as a stacked bar plot of fetch stall, compute and overhead times. \delc{We observe that compute time increases by $30.52\%$ for \lenet and $12.93\%$ for \mobilenet. \resnet does not have a noticeable increase in compute time (less than $1\%$).
+This can be explained by the fact that inference involves only the forward pass, and the parameter update which caused most of the overhead in training is not a part of inference workloads.}\addc{Similar to training, we observe that minibatch time is comparable across bare metal and container for inference workloads too.
+The difference in minibatch times across \BM and container is $1.1\%$, $0.13\%$ and $0.04\%$ for \lenet, \mobilenet and \resnet respectively. }

 We also perform experiments with the custom power modes for \mobilenet and report the average minibatch times in Fig~\ref{fig:infer:powermodes:mobilenet}.

-For the power mode with lowered CPU frequency (PM1\_CPU), we observe that the compute time for the container increases by $33.72\%$ while for the \BM it increases by $24.26\%$ as compared to MAXN.
-The compute increase for containerized inference is lesser compared to training.
+\delc{For the power mode with lowered CPU frequency (PM1\_CPU), we observe that the compute time for the container increases by $33.72\%$ while for the \BM it increases by $24.26\%$ as compared to MAXN.
+The compute increase for containerized inference is lesser compared to training.}\addc{The performance of bare metal and container is comparable across $3$ out of $4$ power modes.
+For the power mode with lowered CPU frequency (PM1\_CPU), we observe that bare metal has a minibatch time of $37.65s$ and container $37.26$, a difference of $1\%$.
+However, we notice higher variability in minibatch times for this power mode as indicated by the longer error bars and this difference in time is within the error bar margin.}

-\claim{Correspondingly, the energy increase is also modest for inference} In Fig~\ref{fig:infer:energy}, we report the energy consumed by the $3$ models for inference as a stacked bar plot of baseload and incremental energy.
-The increase in total energy is $18.1\%$, $6.63\%$ and $2.68\%$ for \lenet, \mobilenet and \resnet respectively, which is much lower than in training.
+\claim{Correspondingly, inference energy is comparable across bare metal and container} In Fig~\ref{fig:infer:energy}, we report the energy consumed by the $3$ models for inference as a stacked bar plot of baseload and incremental energy. \delc{The increase in total energy is $18.1\%$, $6.63\%$ and $2.68\%$ for \lenet, \mobilenet and \resnet respectively, which is much lower than in training.
 This is due to the lower overheads of compute time in inference.
 Again, most of the energy increase comes from the baseload.
-For instance, \mobilenet sees an increase of $20.03\%$ in the baseload and $0.5\%$ in incremental energy.
+For instance, \mobilenet sees an increase of $20.03\%$ in the baseload and $0.5\%$ in incremental energy.} \addc{We see slight variations in the base and incremental energy components, but the difference in total energy under $1\%$ for all $3$ models.
+The total energy in container is higher than \BM by $0.81\%$, $0.86\%$ and $0.72\%$ for \lenet, \mobilenet and \resnet respectively.}

 \claim{The memory overhead of containerization for inference is also minimal} The memory footprint of containerized inference is higher by $0.19$GB, $0.34$GB and $0.17$GB for \lenet, \mobilenet and \resnet respectively as compared to \BM.